Survival Analysis with Graph-Based Regularization for Predictors: Preliminaries

 \section{Preliminaries}

-\subsection{Cox proportional hazard model}
+\subsection{Cox Proportional Hazard Model}

-We first introduce the Cox model \citep{coxregression} in survival analysis.
-Denote $T$ as the event time.
-Throughout the text, organ transplantation is used as an example to illustrate the models and methods, where $T$ refers to the post-transplant survival time of a patient.
+We first introduce the basic notations in survival analysis and the Cox proportional hazard model \citep{coxregression} to be used.
+Denote $T$ as the event (failure) time.
+Throughout the text, organ transplantation can be used as an example to illustrate the models and methods, where $T$ refers to the post-transplant survival time of a patient.
 Assume $T$ is a random variable with cumulative distribution function (cdf) $F(t) = \mathbb P (T \leq t)$, and probability density function (pdf) $f(t) = F'(t) = dF(t)/dt$.
+Define the event function as the upper tail probability $S(t) = \mathbb P (T >t) = 1 - F(t)$, and the hazard function as